nqrduck/nqrduck-measurement/README.md

 ```

 ## Usage
 The module is used with the [Spectrometer](https://github.com/nqrduck/nqrduck-spectrometer) module.
-However you need to use an actual submodule of the spectromter module like:
+However you need to use an actual submodule of the spectrometer module like:

 - [nqrduck-spectrometer-limenqr](https://github.com/nqrduck/nqrduck-spectrometer-limenqr) A module used for magnetic resonance experiments with the LimeSDR (USB or Mini 2.0).
 - [nqrduck-spectrometer-simulator](https://github.com/nqrduck/nqrduck-spectrometer-simulator) A module used for simulating magnetic resonance experiments.